db47h/hwsim/README.md

 This includes a naive hardware simulator and an API to compose basic components (logic gates, muxers, etc.) into more complex ones.

-The API is designed to mimmic a real [Hardware description language][hdl].
-As a result, it relies heavily on closures and can feel a bit awkward when implementing custom components (see the help wanted section below).
+The API is designed to mimmic a basic [Hardware description language][hdl] and reduce typing overhead.
+As a result it relies heavily on closures for components implemented in Go and can feel a bit awkward in a few places (see Help Wanted below).

 > **DISCLAIMER:** This is a self-educational project.
 I am a software engineer with no electrical engineering background, so please bear with me if some of the terms used are inaccurate or just plain wrong.
 If you spot any errors, please do not hesitate to file an issue or a PR.